A pleural effusion is a buildup of fluid between the layers of tissue that line the lungs and chest cavity.

 Fluid in the chest; Fluid on the lung; Pleural fluid

-Transudative pleural effusions are caused by fluid leaking into the pleural space.
-This is caused by increased pressure in the blood vessels or a low blood protein count.
+Transudative pleural effusion is caused by fluid leaking into the pleural space.
+This is from increased pressure in the blood vessels or a low blood protein count.
 Congestive heart failure

 is the most common cause.

-Exudative effusions are caused by blocked blood vessels or lymph vessels, inflammation, lung injury, and tumors.
+Exudative effusion is caused by blocked blood vessels or lymph vessels, inflammation, lung injury, and tumors.

 Sometimes there are no symptoms.